ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 can request a cost map providing end-to-end available bandwidth, using "availbw" as cost-metric and "numerical" as cost-mode.

-The application will receive from ALTO server that the bandwidth of eh1 -> eh2 and eh1 -> eh4 are both 100 Mbps.
-But this information is not enough.
+The application will receive from the ALTO server that the bandwidth of eh1 -> eh2 and eh1 -> eh4 are both 100 Mbps.
+But this information is not enough to determine the optimal total throughput.
 Consider the following two cases:

 - Case 1: If eh1 -> eh2 uses the path eh1 -> sw1 -> sw5 -> sw6 ->
   sw7 -> sw2 -> eh2 and eh1 -> eh4 uses path eh1 -> sw1 -> sw5 ->